eivholt/surgery-inventory-synthetic-data/articles/ei-experts/README.md

 ## Creating label file for Edge Impulse Studio
 Edge Impulse Studio supports a wide range of image labeling formats for object detection.
 Unfortunately the output from Replicator's BasicWriter needs to be transformed so it can be uploaded either through the web interface or via [web-API](https://docs.edgeimpulse.com/reference/ingestion-api#ingestion-api).

 Provided is a simple Python program, [basic_writer_to_pascal_voc.py](https://github.com/eivholt/surgery-inventory-synthetic-data/blob/main/omniverse-replicator/basic_writer_to_pascal_voc.py), that ChatGPT was kind enough to suggest.
-I wrote a simple prompt describing the output from Replicator and the [desired results described at EI](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition/uploader#understanding-image-dataset-annotation-formats).
+A simple prompt was written describing the output from Replicator and the [desired results described at EI](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition/uploader#understanding-image-dataset-annotation-formats).
 Run the program from shell with
 ```
 python basic_writer_to_pascal_voc.py <input_folder>
 ```